General Rules

 • Though there is great freedom in role-playing, please remember others' characters will also be affected by your actions.
 It is expected that writers will respect the characters and creations of other writers; those who have been around role-playing groups know of the golden rule to write only for those characters they themselves have created.
 Only the GM, or another writer the GM designates, may write for your character, and this is typically only to move the storyline along.
 If there are other instances where you require another writer’s character to participate in a story development, you have one option: contact that writer!

-VIII.
+IX.
 Age Restrictions & Explicit Writing

 • You must be 18 or older to be a member.
 If we find anyone who is younger than that, it will result in an immediate ban in the interests of protecting minors.
 Upon registration, you verify that you are of age, and at the discretion of the GM, an age verification process will be conducted if there is cause for doubt to your claim.